woodbri/address-standardizer/DOCUMENTATION.md

 * &lt;InClass::Type> - a comma separated list of InClass::Type(s) for this entry.
 * &lt;InClass::AttachType> - a comma separated list of possible attachment types.

-See **inclass.h** for the list of <InClass::Type> and <InClass::AttachType> values. **DETACH** is used represent no attachments.
+See **inclass.h** for the list of &lt;InClass::Type> and &lt;InClass::AttachType> values. **DETACH** is used represent no attachments.
 In lex-german.txt you will find a good example of attachments with this entry:

     LEXENTRY:   STRASSE STRASSE TYPE    ATT_SUF,DET_PRE,DET_SUF
     LEXENTRY:   STRAßE  STRASSE TYPE    ATT_SUF,DET_PRE,DET_SUF